leishu02/EMNLP2019_gCAS/README.md

 # Modeling Multi-Action Policy for Task-Oriented Dialogues

-code for our EMNLP 2019 paper "[Modeling Multi-Action Policy for Task-Oriented Dialogues](http://arxiv.org/abs/)".
+Code for our EMNLP 2019 paper "[Modeling Multi-Action Policy for Task-Oriented Dialogues](http://arxiv.org/abs/)".

 ## Problem to Solve
 In most existing approaches, the agent predicts only one DM policy action per turn.